wsgan001/mcs-ds-notes/cs412/Readme.md

 X → Y (s,c)
+*s = support*: Probability that transaction supports X U Y

+TODO: why call it a probability when you can directly count it?
-*s = support*: Probability that transaction supports X U Y *c = confidence*: Conditional probability that a transaction containing X also contains Y
+*c = confidence*: Conditional probability that a transaction containing X also contains Y

 ```